Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Introduction

 \subsection{Strategy of the proof}

-The proof of Theorem \ref{main} consists of three main steps.
-The first two steps work in any dimension and only to complete the final one we need to impose extra conditions on the dimension of the Calabi-Yau pairs.
+The proof of Theorem~\ref{main} consists of three main steps which we now proceed to summarize.
+The first two steps work in any dimension and only to complete the final one we need to impose the extra condition on the dimension of the Calabi--Yau pairs being at most 4.

-The first step is to characterize for which Calabi-Yau pairs we can run a suitable minimal model that allows us to adopt an inductive strategy of proof.
-This is done by deriving the following structure theorem for Calabi-Yau pairs. \begin{theorem} Let $(X,\Delta> 0)$ be a klt Calabi-Yau pair not of product-type.
+The first step of the proof is to show that given a Calabi--Yau pair we can find a suitable birational model that allows us to adopt an inductive strategy of proof.
+This is done by deriving the following structure theorem for Calabi--Yau pairs. \begin{theorem} Let $(X,\Delta)$ be a projective klt Calabi--Yau pair not of product-type with $\Delta \neq 0$.
 Then there exists a birational contraction